-Our business is focused on generating predictable and profitable long-term growth through continued innovation and expansion of our product offerings across each of our business segments.
-We conduct our business through a number of wholly-owned direct and indirect subsidiaries.
-Our corporate strategy is centered on a multi-segment approach designed to enhance the strength and sustainability of sales and earnings growth by providing lower risk through diversification.
+Our business is focused on generating predictable and profitable long-term growth in sales and earnings through continued expansion of our product offerings across each of our business segments.
+Our corporate strategy is centered on a multi-segment portfolio serving our established high-growth, high-margin end markets through a number of wholly-owned direct and indirect subsidiaries.
 Our stock is listed on the New York Stock Exchange, where its ticker symbol is "ESE".

 Our fiscal year ends September 30.
-Throughout this Annual Report, unless the context indicates otherwise, references to a year (for example 2023) refer to our fiscal year ending on September 30 of that year, and references to the "Consolidated Financial Statements" refer to our Consolidated Financial statements included in the Financial Information section of this Annual Report beginning on page F-1, an Index to which is provided on page F-1.
+Throughout this Annual Report, unless the context indicates otherwise, references to a year (for example 2024) refer to our fiscal year ending on September 30 of that year, and references to the "Consolidated Financial Statements" refer to our Consolidated Financial statements included in the Financial Information section of this Annual Report beginning on page F-1, an Index to which is provided on page F-1.

 We classify our business operations into three segments for financial reporting purposes, although for reporting certain financial information we treat Corporate activities as a separate segment.
-Our three operating segments during 2023, together with the significant domestic and foreign operating subsidiaries within each segment, are as follows:
+Our three operating segments during 2024, together with the significant domestic and foreign operating subsidiaries within each segment, are as follows: